Written by Sourya Reddy

 — Jamyang Choetso

-The captain of Tibet women’s football team, Jamyang Choetso’s story as a Tibetan refugee in India is emblematic of the struggles faced refugees across the world.
-Accounting for about1% of the global population, most refugees are forced to leave their homeland because of rising internal conflict, terrorism or persecution.
+The captain of Tibet women’s football team, Jamyang Choetso’s story as a Tibetan refugee in India is emblematic of the struggles faced by refugees across the world.
+Accounting for about 1% of the global population, most refugees are forced to leave their homeland because of rising internal conflict, terrorism or persecution.